 The fact that the successor relation is not total means that writing formulas for the successor relation for order-preserving transformations is more complicated.
 Nonetheless, it can be done.
 A general solution is to write the formulas using the licensing function to ensure that the successor relation only holds between the appropriate licensed elements.
-One way to do this uses the definition of $\phi{<}$ above is as follows. $\phi{<}^{i,j}(x,y)$ is defined to be true if and only if (1) (x, i) and (y, j) satisfy the relevant licensing formulas, (2) $\phi{<}^{i,j}(x,y)$ is true, and (3) for all (z,k) such that if (z,k) is ordered between (x,i) and (y,j) then it must not satisfy the relevant licensing formulas.
+One way to do this uses the definition of general precedence in the output structure $\phi{\leq}$ above.
+Let $\phi{\leq}^{i,j}(x,y)$ to be defined as true if and only if (1) (x,i) and

+(y, j) satisfy the relevant licensing formulas, (2) $\phi{<}^{i,j}(x, y)$ is true, and (3) for all (z, k) such that if (z, k) is ordered between (x, i) and (y, j) then it must not satisfy the relevant licensing formulas.
 In other words, the licensed elements form a 'tier' and the successor relation is just the 'next' element on this tier.